Earl Thomas doesn’t practice Friday amid mysterious circumstances and team won’t say if he will play Sunday

 Thomas held out through all of the offseason in hopes of a contract extension — his four-year deal paying him an average of $10 million per season runs out after the 2018 season.
 Thomas, who turns 30 next May, released a statement via social media in June saying he did not intent to take part in any official activities with the Seahawks until his long-term future was secured.

-But Thomas returned the Wednesday before he opening game against Denver saying he came back solely to avoid losing weekly game checks of $500,000 with no new contract — and with sources saying the Seahawks and Thomas had not talked about a possible extension.
+But Thomas returned the Wednesday before the opening game against Denver, saying he came back solely to avoid losing weekly game checks of $500,000, with no new contract in hand — and with sources saying the Seahawks and Thomas had not talked about a possible extension.
 There have been no reports of contract talks between Thomas and the Seahawks since he returned.

+Thomas announced his return to the Seahawks via social media stating “the disrespect has been well noted and will not be forgotten.”

 Asked why he came back following the game over Denver, Thomas said; “Me and my agent talked about it.
 We understood I had a lot of money on the line.
 I couldn’t just throw it away.
 So basically I decided to come back.
 I’m glad I did.”